 Concentration of credit risk is the risk of loss attributed to the magnitude of the University Center's investments within any one issuer.
+For the fixed income portion of the endowment pool, the System's policy for reducing its exposure to concentration of credit risk is to limit the investments within any one issuer to a maximum of 5% of the fixed income portfolio, provided that issues of the U.S. Government may be held without limitation and provided further that issues of agencies of the U.S. Government shall be limited to the extent set forth in the manager-specific guidelines.
 The University Center does not have a specific policy with regard to the operating pool or the remainder of the endowment pool.
-At June 30, 2021, there were no investments within any one issuer in an amount that would constitute a concentration of credit risk to the University Center.
+At June 30, 2022, there were no investments within any one issuer in an amount that would constitute a concentration of credit risk to the University Center.